-Reaching out before the bill's due damages your credit score the least
+Reaching out before the bill is due damages your credit score the least, says The Credit Guy.

 Dear Credit Guy,